-Before I had children, I always thought actually having children wouldn’t stop me travelling and most of all snowboarding.
-Fast forward 10 years and my poor snowboard, lovingly stored in the loft covered in wax finally hit the slopes again.
-We had quite low expectations for our first holiday regarding the amount of skiing and snowboarding we would actually get to do and were just so grateful to be actually be back on a mountain in Winter that we didn’t mind not having much child free slope time.
+Before I had children, I always thought actually having children wouldn’t stop me from travelling and, most of all, snowboarding.
+Fast forward ten years, and my poor snowboard, lovingly stored in the loft covered in wax, finally hit the slopes again.
+We had quite low expectations for our first holiday regarding the amount of skiing and snowboarding we would actually get to do and were just so grateful to be actually back on a mountain in Winter that we didn’t mind not having much child-free slope time.

 I didn’t look into childcare at all, but I’m sure there are many options if you choose that route.
 We booked the kids in private ski lessons with ESF for two hours a day and were happy to ski with the kids wherever they were comfortable for the rest of the time.